At this point we want to give a short overview of the architecture of Pimcore.

-This charts shows the architecture of a typical Pimcore application.
+This chart shows the architecture of a typical Pimcore application.
 Everything in blue is shipped directly with Pimcore or an integral part of it.
 The other components are printed in different colors.

 Pimcore itself consists of the Pimcore Core and the MVC component.
 The Pimcore Core is the main application, which provides all the basic functionality and can be started within the MVC component or in a headless way, for example via CLI scripts.
 The Pimcore Core is also responsible for accessing the persistence layer with Database, Filesystem and Cache-System.

-When implementing solutions with Pimcore, your custom parts should go into following locations within the total architecture:
+When implementing solutions with Pimcore, your custom parts should be in one of the following locations within the architecture:

-- Apps/website within the MVC component: Here are all the solution specific implementations like all controllers, views, models for your website.
+- Apps/Website within the MVC component: Here are all the solution specific implementations like models, views and controllers for your website.

-- Plugins/Bundles, custom modules: Here are all implementations and modules you might want to reuse with other solutions.
-Like other solutions out there, it's not necessary to put every individual code into a plugin.
+- Plugins/Bundles, custom modules: Here are all implementations and modules you might want to reuse in other projects.
+Like in other solutions out there, it's not mandatory to make a plugin out of every piece of code.